MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Explore domain-specific libraries

-You can follow the Q# tutorials and start writing quantum programs to explore quantum concepts such as [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.
-If you have leaned towards online development, in the sample gallery in your Azure Quantum workspace you will also find notebook samples to get started in the quantum software development.

 The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 The [`Microsoft.Quantum.Sdk` NuGet package](https://www.nuget.org/packages/Microsoft.Quantum.Sdk/) automatically includes the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.